 The practice is rated as good for the care of people with long-term conditions.
-Nursing staff had lead roles in chronic disease management and patients at risk of hospital admission were identified as a priority.
+Nursing staff had lead roles in chronic disease management and there was a patient/practice agreement for patients with long term conditions.
+Patients over the age of 65 at risk of hospital admission were identified as a priority.
 Longer appointments and home visits were available when needed.
 All these patients had a named GP and a structured annual review to check that their health and medication needs were being met.
 For those people with the most complex needs, the named GP worked with relevant health and care professionals to deliver a multidisciplinary package of care.